Does ‘Teen Mom 2’ Leah Messer’s Daughter Aleeah Also Have Muscular Dystrophy?

 Leah Messer has been catching heat in recent months due to her alleged refusal to listen to her daughter Ali’s doctors.
 As Radar Online revealed last week, doctors last year told Leah Messer that her daughter should have access to a power wheelchair “all the time,” but so far, Ali is continuing to stay on her feet and has a tendency to “overdo” her walking capabilities.

 As fans may recall, Leah Messer was informed that her daughter’s physical abilities would start to decline around this age and may result in her becoming weaker.
-The doctor also warned Leah Messer that Ali may start to fall out of her control.
+The doctor also warned Leah Messer that Ali might start to fall out of her control.

 “I’ve been trying to make her use it as much as possible,” Leah Messer said about Ali’s wheelchair.
 “I feel like she should have that option, like I’m not going to tell her, ‘No, you can’t walk.’
 You’ve got to be out of your f**king mind!
 I’m not going to tell my child that if she wants to.”